-An ardent advocate of minimally-invasive techniques, Pauza has developed a series of eight patents for a device and biologic that instigates healing and regrowth of degenerated tissue.
+An ardent advocate of minimally-invasive spinal treatment techniques, Pauza has developed a series of eight patents for a device and biologic that instigates healing and regrowth of degenerated tissue.

 “I say do your own thing as long as you’re happy and helping others,” he says simply.

 His “own thing” includes a lot.
-In addition to treating patients, he’s on the editorial panel of several scientific journals, committees, and boards.
+In addition to providing patients with spinal treatment, he’s on the editorial panel of several scientific journals, committees, and boards.
 He also lectures and publishes extensively and, due to his ground-breaking work, has appeared on major media outlets including an upcoming piece May 8 on CBS Sunday Morning.

 He is also the lead investigator (and the only physician in this specialty) of a rigorous Phase III pivotal drug trial in process across twenty-two sites that uses biologics to treat the spine–a technology actively being sought by six other countries.